AriRojas/PointOfSale/README.md

+# Important!
+Place the file from the relative path ~\DTO\CurrencyConfig.json into the ~\bin\Debug\ folder This should be improved but for now this is the way it'll work
 # PointOfSale

 You are a software consultant for CASH Masters, a company that sells point-of-sale (POS) electronic cash registers.
 CASH Masters would like to rewrite their POS system from scratch and has the requirement below that they’d like you to implement.
 Provide a complete working solution of how you would implement this.
 Pay attention to all function and non-function requirements and treat this as if you were coding as a member of the CASH Master team.